Zeno crossovers in the entanglement speed of spin chains with noisy impurities: Introduction

-The onset of the Zeno effect is marked by strong suppression of dynamical observables (such as decay rates or currents) beyond a certain dissipation strength.
-In this work, we take one step further and we inspect whether entanglement quantifiers can expose the Zeno crossover which separates the heating phase from the transport-impeded regime.
-Specifically, we consider am exactly solvable instance of the problem, extending previous results on locally noise-driven free fermions~\cite{PhysRevB.102.100301}, in order to evaluate the entanglement entropy of a block of spins.
-The Gaussian nature of the problem allows to average over several stochastic realisations, and to follow dynamics for long times and large system sizes, and we show that the growth rate of the entanglement entropy carries a hallmark of the Zeno transition.
-Our results have the potential to bridge the growing field of dissipative impurities in condensed matter systems with theoretical quantum information science, and stimulate a new line of investigation at their interface.
+The onset of the Zeno effect is marked by slowing down of the dynamics of a quantum system, beyond a certain dissipation strength.
+In this work, we take one step further and we inspect whether entanglement quantifiers can expose the Zeno crossover, traditionally characterised by a smooth transition from facilitation (the heating regime) to suppression (the Zeno regime) of transport upon tuning the strength of local noise above the characteristic energy scale of the system as reported in \cite{PhysRevB.102.100301} and \cite{PhysRevB.101.144301}.
+Specifically, we consider an exactly solvable instance of the problem extending previous results on locally noise-driven free fermions~\cite{PhysRevB.102.100301}, to evaluate the noise averaged entanglement entropy of a bipartition of spins.
+The Gaussian nature of the problem allows us to average over several noise realisations, and to follow dynamics for long times and large system sizes.
+We show that the growth rate of the noise averaged entanglement entropy carries a hallmark of the Zeno crossover.
+In the conclusion we compare with recent analogous results on entanglement dynamics in free fermion chains subject to localised losses~\cite{10.21468/SciPostPhys.12.1.011}.